Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Introduction

-This paper aims at the encoding complexity of 2-SMNC networks and the main contributions are listed as follows: \begin{itemize} \item We give algorithms to determine the solvability of the 2-SMNC problem with runtime $O(|E|)$; furthermore, we show that for a solvable network, a network coding solution can constructed with time $O(|E|)$, where $|E|$ is the number of the links of the underlying network; \item We give a polynomial time algorithm to construct the {\em optimal} solutions for the solvable 2-SMNC networks; \item We prove that the number of encoding links for achieving a solution is upper-bounded by $\max\{3,2N-2\}$, where $N$ is the number of sinks.
-Note that it is independent with the network size and only related to $N$.
-We also construct a instance to show this bound is tight. \item We prove that the required field size to achieve a linear solution is upper-bounded by $\max\{2,\lfloor\sqrt{2N-7/4}+1/2\rfloor\}$, which is {\em amazingly as the same small as the multicast case}.
-Also, this bound is shown to be tight by construction of a instance. \item To obtain these results, we proposed a \emph{region decomposition} method, which promotes the {\em subtree decomposition} method for multicast networks \cite{Fragouli06}.
-Unlike subtree decomposition, we need not find a subgraph at first, also the regions are not necessarily being trees.
-Moreover, our method yields a unique region decomposition, namely the {\em basic region decomposition} for each network.
-Note that the subtree decomposition is in general not unique. \end{itemize}
+The main contributions of this paper are listed as below: \begin{itemize} \item We characterize the solvability of a 2-URMS network, which can be verified in time $O(|E|)$, and we design network code with $O(|E|)$ time algorithm for a solvable 2-URMS network, where $|E|$ is the number of the links of the underlying network. \item We present a polynomial time algorithm to construct the {\em optimal} solutions for solvable 2-URMS networks, where an optimal solution means a solution with a minimum number of encoding links. \item We prove that the number of encoding links for achieving a solution is upper-bounded by $\max\{3,2N-2\}$, where $N$ is the number of sinks.
+Note that it is independent of the network size and is only related to $N$.
+We also give instances which achieve this bound. \item We prove that the required field size to achieve a linear solution of a 2-URMS network is upper-bounded by $\max\{2,\lfloor\sqrt{2N-7/4}+1/2\rfloor\}$, which is {\em surprisingly as small as the multicast case}.
+Also, this bound is shown to be tight by constructing some instances. \end{itemize}

-The technical line of this paper is as follows: Consider the original 2-SMNC network $G$. we first obtain its line graph $L(G)$, which can be regarded as a trivial region graph of $G$.
-Then we preform sequential {\em region contractions} on $L(G)$, and finally we obtain the basic region decomposition of $G$, namely, $D^{**}$.
-The solvability information of $G$ then can be obtained from $D^{**}$ by using the {\em region labeling operation}, and the network code solution can be obtained by assigning linear independent global encoding kernels to the regions of $D^{**}$ using a decentralized manner.
-To give the optimal solution, we do further region contractions on $D^{**}$ (in fact, this process can start with an arbitrary {\em feasible region graph}) and finally obtain a \emph{minimal feasible region graph}.
-The global information such as the required encoding links and the required field size can be derived by analyzing the local structure of the minimal feasible region graph.